 When life closes its doors in front of someone, he/she should see it through your eyes, your smile, your enthusiasm, your purity.
-This purity that accompanies our childhood.
+This purity accompanies our childhood.
 The older we grow, the less it remains.
 You did not lose a bit of it.
 It all stayed with you.
 Perhaps this is the secret behind the beauty that radiates from your eyes.
-Life closes on your behalf that you will be different.
+Life chooses on your behalf that you will be different.
 You walked through this difficult journey with your parents.
-You fight daily to tell people that being different does not mean being neglected, being different does not mean being neglected, being different does not rule out your effectiveness.
+You fight daily to tell people that being different does not mean being neglected, being different does not rule out your effectiveness.
 You have the right to be present and effective in your community.

 No one knows the gifts that God gave you, and the paths He wants to open through you.
 Louis Braille lost his eyesight at a young age, due to an accident.
-Although he and his parents suffered, but that suffering was a pathway of opportunities for every person with an eyesight impairment to be able to read and write.
-Today, you are showing us your positive capabilities, in which many people believed and encouraged you to part develop whether it was your parents, specialized schools, the people accompanying you, and all of us.
+Although he and his parents suffered, that suffering was a pathway of opportunity for every person with an eyesight impairment to be able to read and write.
+Today, you are showing us your positive capabilities, in which many people believed and encouraged you to develop whether it was your parents, specialized schools, the people accompanying you, or all of us.
 You are transmitting a message to all the world that you are capable of giving so much.
-Your right is to be of your community, and not be marginalized.
-For this reason, we are seeking, based on the recommendations of President Michael Aoun and the first lady Nadia Aoun, to make the international day for individuals with disabilities on Dec 3, the National Day for Inclusion because our purpose is to focus on inclusion and not disabilities.
-Inclusion portrays a real place in the community, it means opportunities for education, work, independence, equality in rights, and firstly, it means teaching our society to accept differences and respecting individuals with differences and their rights.
+Your right is to be a part of your community, and not be marginalized.
+For this reason, we are seeking, based on the recommendations of President Michael Aoun and the first lady Nadia Aoun, to make the international day for individuals with disabilities, on Dec 3, the National Day for Inclusion because our purpose is to focus on inclusion and not on disabilities.
+Inclusion portrays a real place in the community.
+It means opportunities for education, work, independence, equality in rights, and firstly, it means teaching our society to accept differences and respecting individuals with differences and their rights.

 Mr. Fadi Yarak:

-Guaranteeing equitable education for all and enforcing educational opportunities for all, the fourth SDG, is not possible to be implemented without the belief in inclusion.
+Guaranteeing equitable education for all and enforcing educational opportunities for all, the fourth SDG is impossible to be implemented without the belief in inclusion.